 Some California underground gas storage facilities are located in regions with particular hazards that can affect underground gas storage infrastructure, among which are seismic, landslide, flood, tsunami, and wildfire hazards.
 The risk arising from these hazards, along with monitoring, prevention, and intervention needs, is now being assessed in the risk management plans that new DOGGR regulations now require from each facility.
 Some natural hazards are more easily evaluated and mitigated than others; e.g., facilities potentially affected by periodic flooding are often protected by dams or placed on elevated land.
 Earthquake risk, on the other hand, is harder to assess and mitigate.
-Fault displacement and seismic ground motion can directly affect the surface infrastructure.
 Fault displacement can also affect wells at depth through shearing of the well casing if the well crosses the plane of the fault.
 Earthquake risk is a concern in several California facilities, such as Aliso Canyon, Honor Rancho, and Playa del Rey.
 SoCalGas is currently conducting an in-depth analysis of the risk related to the Santa Susana Fault near the Aliso Canyon facility, including a probabilistic seismic hazard analysis and a probabilistic fault displacement analysis.